 Masterfully done in Return of The King.
 Shots of Faramir leading a suicide mission are inter-cut with Denethor casually, and messily eating food.
-We see Orcs shoot a massive amount of arrows at the men of Gondor...and cut to red juice dribbling down Denethor's chin.
+You see Orcs shoot a massive amount of arrows at the men of Gondor... and cut to red juice dribbling down Denethor's chin.

-Naturally shows up a few times in Fight Club, given all the people getting beat across the mouth.
+Naturally shows up a few times, given all the people getting beat across the mouth.
 Tyler makes particularly disgusting use of the effect to intimidate a guy.
 Also turned on its head in the case a bullet-hole in the cheek - does the blood still count if it's not actually come out of the "mouth"?

 Inverted (literally) with the Narrator's line, "You can swallow a pint of blood before you get sick."

-In Moon Child, Sho gets this when he is shot by Son.
-Subverted in that, from the position of the bullethole and difficult breathing, the bullet might have punctured his lung.
+In Moon Child, Sho spits up blood when he is shot by Son.
+From the position of the bullethole and difficult breathing, the bullet might have punctured his lung.

 The opening scene from the Drivers' ed film Mechanized Death features a woman coughing up blood after an accident.
 Serious nightmare fuel.

-In The Woman in Black, a girl who drank lye suffers from a severe amount of this immediately before dying.
+In The Woman in Black, a girl who drank lye suffers from a severe amount of of oral bleeding immediately before dying.